nnesse/glbindify/Readme.md

 Building
 ------------

-glbindify's only dependency is a C++ compiler.
+To build glbindify you need a C++98 compatible compiler and a UNIX-like environment.
+The generated bindings will work on Windows or Linux regardless of what system glbindify was generated or run on.
 If `gperf` is available glbindify will search generate a perfect hash map for extension checking at initialization time.
-On any UNIX-like system it can be built and installed with it's autotools build system:
+It can be built and installed with it's autotools build system:

 	./autogen.sh
 	./configure <options>